Zamiell/jud6s/README.md

 ## Version History

 * *1.15* - February 7th - The installer script will no longer delete config.ini.
-Blue Baby now starts with a bomb and an extra half soul heart (to accommodate Xelnas' tournament).
+Reorganized the ruleset numbers.
 Fixed the door on Basement/Cellar room #772.
 Fixed the bug where the Pony and the White Pony do not show if the player has certain transformations.
+Added a new ruleset for The Lost Child Open loser's bracket:
+  * Blue Baby now starts with a bomb and an extra half soul heart.
+  * Judas Shadow and Lazarus' Rags are removed from all pools.
 * *1.14* - January 24th - Teleport! and Undefined have been removed from all pools in the seeded mode.
 * *1.13* - January 21st - The Windows installation script will now attempt to automatically find your "resources" directory using Steam, which means it will now work if you have Isaac installed in a non-standard place.
 (Thanks to Ipn for this.)
 Fixed a 2x1 Chest room by moving the Blastocysts slightly away from the doors.
 * *1.12* - January 16th - Deleted a Basement/Cellar L-shaped Pooter room.
 Changed some Basement rooms to fix the Pooter soft-lock.